Truncated long-range percolation of words on the square lattice: Proof of Theorem

-\begin{remark} In Condition C1, we first check the status of the edges connecting $G_{\y}^1$ to $S_{\x}^n$.
-Then, in Condition C2 we check the status $\eta(x)$ of only $L$ vertices in $S_{\x}^n$.
-This is crucial to control the size of unavailable vertices in $S_{\x}^n$ at each possible future evaluation of the growth algorithm during the several explorations; see also Remark \ref{remark_1}. \end{remark}
+\begin{remark} In Condition H1 (or V1), we first check the states of the edges connecting $G_{\y}^1\subset S^n_{\y}$ to $S_{\x}^n$; see Figures \ref{h1h2} and \ref{v1v2}.
+Then, in Condition H2 (or V2), we check the state $\eta(x)$ of only $L$ vertices in $S_{\x}^n$.
+This is crucial to control the size of unavailable vertices in $S_{\x}^n$ at each possible future exploration. \end{remark}